1. Documentation /

 ↑ Back to top

-Bringing High-Performance Order Storage (HPOS) to WooCommerce improves these three essential properties for eCommerce stores.
+Bringing HPOS to WooCommerce improves three properties that are essential for ecommerce stores:

 1. Scalability

-High-Performance Order Storage makes implementing and restoring targeted data backup easier.
-You’ll no longer need to worry about losing orders, inventory numbers, or client information with reliable backup in these custom order tables.
+HPOS makes implementing and restoring targeted data backup simpler.
+You’ll no longer need to worry about losing orders, inventory numbers, or client information due to reliable backups in these custom order tables.
 It’ll also facilitate implementing read/write locks and prevent race conditions.

 ↑ Back to top